 The country of passion par excellence, Argentina introduced tango, one of the most sensual dances, to the world.
-Breathtaking natural landscapes, a fascinating culture, and mouthwatering dishes are only a few of the reasons to visit Argentina.
+Breathtaking natural landscapes, a fascinating culture, and mouthwatering dishes are only a few of the reasons to visit Argentina, one of the favorite destinations in a South American holiday.
 Read on and get inspired for your next trip.

 Top 10 reasons to visit Argentina